 Best part about becoming a mother

 Ra’s morning smiles.
-The love I have for him incomparable.
+The love I have for him is incomparable.
 It consumes me completely.

 Words of comfort to single parents